Pakistan's women police fight criminals, militants and scorn

 "I don't cook.
 I don't have a dress.
 I'm not scared of anyone except God," Zafar said.
 "We protect each other, we guard each other.
 When one is sleeping, the other is awake."

-When a colleague tried to force his way into their tent after an earthquake leveled their town, Zafar and Gillani fought him off together.
+When a colleague tried to force his way into their tent after an earthquake levelled their town, Zafar and Gillani fought him off together.

 Women police were not respected when Gillani joined, but the military was.
 Her army major father shoehorned them into courses and footed the bill.
 Gillani's training cost $2,000.
 The money was returned eight years later.